-3. Message from the President
+Message from the President

-We are fortunate to live and work in a community that is filled with generosity.
+We continue to live and work in a community that is filled with generosity.
 In Pembina Trails, we aim to teach our students the value of flexing their citizenship muscles.
 Our students do not have to look far to see shining examples of selflessness and philanthropy.
-These attributes have served us well throughout the Covid-19 Pandemic.
+These attributes have served us well throughout the last few years.
 There are countless examples of students and staff going out of their way to demonstrate kindness and compassion.

 School divisions cannot possibly fund all the activities that help maximize student experiences, enrich schools to the extent that we would like, or provide scholarships to students pursuing post-secondary education.
-We are fortunate in having a supporting community to help narrow this gap.
+We are fortunate to have a supportive community to help narrow this gap.